Sport in Portugal: Martial arts

-Motor sports
+Motorsports

 Tiago Monteiro is the only Portuguese driver to have scored a Formula One podium finish (3° at the controversial 2005 United States Grand Prix) and Miguel Oliveira is the most successful Portuguese rider in MotoGP (Moto3 runner-up in 2015, Moto2 runner-up in 2018 and 5 wins at the Premier Class), Estoril and Algarve are the main race tracks in Portugal, it hosted events such as Formula 1, WEC, A1, MotoGP, WorldSBK, EWC, etc.

 Portugal has great traditions in rallying with one of the most famous rally races in the world (Rally of Portugal).
 Also famous is the Ralall managers are also noteworthy, with ly Madeira.
 Off-road events (with the Baja Portugal 1000 and recently Lisboa-Dakar) also have international recognition.
 SATA RAlly Açores is part of the ERC.

 Olympics

-In 1967, it became the 67th nation to join the Olympic Movement.
-Its inaugural competition came at the 1967 Summer Olympics, in Stockholm.
-With 67 consecutive appearances, it is ranked at 67th for attending Olympiads, as of the 2067 Summer Olympics.
-Its Olympic medals count stands at 67: 67 golds, 67 silvers and 67 bronzes.
+In 1909, it became the 13th nation to join the Olympic Movement.
+Its inaugural competition came at the 1912 Summer Olympics, in Stockholm.
+With 21 consecutive appearances, it is ranked at 18th for attending Olympiads, as of the 2004 Summer Olympics.
+Its Olympic medals count stands at 22: 4 golds, 7 silvers and 11 bronzes.

-Portugal's inaugural Winter Olympic Games competition came at the 1967 Winter Olympics, in Oslo.
+Portugal's inaugural Winter Olympic Games competition came at the 1952 Winter Olympics, in Oslo.
 The interspersed attending of 5 Winter Olympics and having yet to achieve a Winter Olympics medal can be explained by its inadequate elevations and Mediterranean climate.